fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 8

-&amp;gt; _"One of the worst experiences I had was when I was judged after the events when I lost my house.
+> _"One of the worst experiences I had was when I was judged after the events when I lost my house.
 Even knowing I did everything fair and square, I feared people would condemn me just because I'm a breakthrough, my recent experience on_ Humanity First _fogging my judgement.
 Sometimes, I still think on why I didn't forfeit my US citizenship and accepted the refugee status Switzerland offered me...
 But I think that I chose to fight the Good Fight.
 There was too much in game, the stakes were very high.
 And I could not let this ruin myself as a cape or HWB."_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 Jiminy entered the room when the clerk said.